MJemutai/MJemutai/README.md

 - 🤔 I’m looking for help with ...Python-related challenges
 - 📫 How to reach me: ...maureenjemutai942@gmail.com
 - 😄 Pronouns: ...She/Her
-- ⚡ Fun fact: ...Avid mystery novels reader.
+- ⚡ Fun fact: ...Novel enthusiast.
 I love the smell of books😁 -->